ruby-hyperloop/ruby-hyperloop.io/source/docs/models/scoping.html.md

       joins: ['comments.author', 'owner']
 ```

-The joins `comments.author` relationship is inverted so that we have User `has_many` Comments which `belongs_to` Todos.
+The joins 'comments.author' relationship is inverted so that we have User 'has_many' Comments which 'belongs_to' Todos.

-Thus we now know that whenever a User or a Comment changes this may effect our with_managers_comments scope.
-Likewise `owner` becomes User `has_many` Todos.
+Thus we now know that whenever a User or a Comment changes this may effect our with_managers_comments scope

+Likewise 'owner' becomes User 'has_many' Todos.

 Lets say that a user changes teams and now has a new manager.
-This means according to the relationships that the User model will change (i.e. there will be a new manager_id in the User model) and thus all Todos belonging to that User are subject to evaluation.
+This means according to the relationships that the
+User model will change (i.e. there will be a new manager_id in the User model) and thus all Todos belonging to that
+User are subject to evaluation.

 While the server side proc efficiently delivers all the objects in the scope, the client side proc just needs to incrementally update the scope.